mrkkrp/dot-emacs/README.md

 I have written a function to upgrade all packages without displaying `*Packages*` buffer.
-This function directly finds all obsolete packages, asks if user want to upgrade and he/she really wants to, install fresh versions of packages automatically deleting obsolete versions.
+This function directly finds all obsolete packages, asks if user want to upgrade and if he/she really wants to, install fresh versions of packages automatically deleting obsolete versions.

 To send emails with Emacs and read emails with GNUS, you need to create a